alecive/alecive.github.io/_posts/2018-10-09-Student-opportunities.md

 ## Who am I

- * Someone who thinks **robotics is cool!!**{:.color-banner}
+ * Someone who thinks robotics is cool!!
  * Someone who thinks robotics is cool because:
    1. There are a lot of scientific problems to solve
-   2. There is a lot of engineering involved
+   2. There is a lot of engineering involved (and the engineering component is a scientific pursuit in its own right)
+   3. Both of them are challenging and interesting topics to work on
  * Someone with a couple cool robots waiting for students to use them
- * Someone who loves running, hiking, skiing, beach volley
+ * Someone who loves running, hiking, skiing, beach volley (but is not necessarily good at any of them)